 Want to learn more about food protein-induced enterocolitis syndrome (FPIES)?
 Discover the common signs and symptoms and who is affected most by FPIES.

-Infants and children with FPIES may react differently.
+Infants and young children with FPIES may react differently when they eat a trigger food.
 However, the most common symptoms are related to the gastrointestinal tract.
 The most prevalent symptom is vomiting, which is often mistaken for a stomach virus, making this food allergy hard to diagnose.

 Since reactions are caused by a non-IgE-mediated food allergy but still triggered by the immune system, FPIES is hard to pin down.
-Contrary to more common food allergies, reactions are delayed by several hours, as the food needs to pass through the digestive system.
-Usually, vomiting begins two hours after consumption of a food allergen, occasionally followed by diarrhea 5 hours later.
+Contrary to more common food allergies, reactions are delayed by one to four hours or more, as the food needs to pass through the digestive system.
+Usually, vomiting begins about two hours after consumption of a food allergen, occasionally followed by diarrhea and dehydration several hours later.

-While most children will only experience mild symptoms, 20% will have severe FPIES reactions, which can cause dehydration and potentially shock.
+While most children will only experience mild symptoms of food protein-induced enterocolitis, 20% will have severe FPIES reactions, which can cause dehydration and potentially shock.
 These are the result of acute FPIES.
 However, some infants may have chronic FPIES – usually fed with formula, thus making their diagnosis even trickier.

 Though most cases are mild, 20% of children with FPIES experience severe (acute) allergic reactions that can lead to an emergency visit to the hospital (The International FPIES Association)

-Normally, FPIES first shows signs in infancy when a child starts feeding on formula or solid food.
-Infants that have breastfed successfully start to show symptoms once introduced to cow milk and/or soy.
+Normally, FPIES first shows signs in infancy when a child starts feeding on formula or solid food, which is one reason why FPIES can be challenging to recognize early on.
+Infants that have breastfed successfully start to show symptoms once introduced to cow milk and/or soy, often prompting the first steps toward an FPIES diagnosis.
 However, in rare situations, infants may show signs of FPIES during breastfeeding.

-In many cases, infants with FPIES eventually outgrow the condition after a few years.
-Usually children stop showing signs of FPIES at around the age of 3.
+In many cases, infants with FPIES eventually grow out of FPIES after a few years.
+Usually, children outgrow FPIES and stop showing signs of the condition at around the age of 3.
 However, this varies based on how severe the condition is and on which foods cause the reaction.
 Reintroduction of food allergens must be done under the supervision of a medical professional.

-Technically, FPIES can affect anyone at any age and there are adults with the condition, however it is rare and less well researched.
+Technically, FPIES can affect anyone at any age, and there are adults with the condition, however it is rare and less well researched.
+In some of these cases, FPIES symptoms begin later in life when a previously tolerated food can cause delayed digestive reactions that resemble severe stomach illness.

 Neocate® is a family of hypoallergenic, amino acid-based specialized formulas for use under medical supervision and is indicated for cow milk allergy, multiple food allergies and related GI and allergic conditions.
 Talk to your healthcare provider about product recommendations.